jordanj-pl/Predica-SelfTest/README.md

 ## Working with mocked device

 Please note that at the time of writing the code I did not have real BLE device serving as blood pressure monitor.
-The imlementation bases on service documentation from bluetooth.com as well as BLE blood pressure monitor described in BLP_v1.0.1.pdf.
+The implementation bases on service documentation from bluetooth.com as well as BLE blood pressure monitor described in BLP_v1.0.1.pdf.

 Exemplary test data to be used with BLE device emulator e.g. LightBlue 0x40100c1007342d0e110b07e3.
 These 12-byte data contains following information encoded (as per org.bluetooth.characteristic.blood_pressure_measurement):
 - 0x40 - flags: 01000000 i.e. unit mmHg, timestamp is present, remaining flags are not set;